UK Council for Psychotherapy

 Counselling London, Psychotherapy London, Camden, Kings Cross - tiredness, exhaustion, body image therapy, body vitality Counselling London, Camden, Kings Cross - tiredness help, exhaustion body image therapy, body image counselling

 Movement, Fitness & Exercise Linked to our emotions, sometimes we can feel low, frozen, stuck in life or stuck in our head and when in touch with our momentum, this can help engage our will.
 Moving our body (adapted to our level of fitness) challenging ourself physically (without striving) so our blood flows a little faster can shift our perspective provide clarity, enabling us to feel our sensations, be closer to our (e)motions - energy in motion and depth of feelings as we move.
 And talking, sharing our emotions with others can be a "moving" experience - moving our emotions.
 How and whether we exercise can be determined by beliefs that it is to be embraced or endured (we may hold some fears, judgements).
 Yet when we do exercise, it supports our vitality, elevated moods, arouses our senses, connects us with others.
 Adapting our expectations, finding what exercise suits us, which ones our body looks forward to, choosing something we enjoy, making it fun, boosts our motivation (some prefer accompanying music, some don't).
 Starting off too hard and pushing ourself over the 70% barrier may put us off if we go for large, unmanageable quantities of exercise.
 We may want to experiment, finding the right movements, stretching ourselves and exercise, whether inside or outside (maybe in nature), slow, medium or quick , on our own or in a group, in classes (where friendships and accountability may be present).
+And after period of stress, we may want to prevent this stress form accumulating in our body and mind by stretching, shaking off the tension.
+This reduces the stress hormones, releases the feel-good hormones.
 We may want to discover what movements, exercise, speaks to us, whether through the process of gardening, housework, walking, running, dancing, roller-skating, trampolining, racket sports, swimming, yoga, tai-chi, gymnasium, etc. And we may want to explore how we can participate with any enlivening enjoyable movements and exercise, connected to our vitality.
 Yet, motivating ourselves to exercise can be challenging and the benefits may not be instant - it can often take 4 or 5 times before we feel the good effects in our body.
 And the following Paul Cavel quote goes some way to addressing this: "It has got to come from within.
 All you have to do is start by becoming present to the moment and continue on - without projecting into the future or holding on to the past", so not looking ahead too far, establishing reachable milestone, can support us, as can imagining what it means to get to the end of our exercise.
 Building mental resilience alongside emotional resilience can be just as important as physical resilience.
 Resting our body enough may also be important.

 FAQs about the Counselling London practice based in Kings Cross, Camden: